TobiasPSP/doneland_sources/components/power/bms/2s/medium/README.md

-# 2S BMS for Small Loads
+# 2S BMS for Medium Loads
 :stopwatch: Reading time: 10 minutes.

 ## Overview

-For projects with small current needs in the range of *3A* with occasional spikes of up to *5A*, a tiny breakout board can provide all the protection features needed.

-The board dinmensions are a mere 3.6cm x 0.7cm at 2mm overall height.
-The total cost including customs and shipping is around € 0.50/piece when ordered in quantities of 10.
+For projects with medium current needs in the range of *8A* with occasional spikes of up to *15A*, at 4.1cm x 1.6cm x 0.35cm a small and reasonably-priced breakout board delivers the required protection features.
+The total cost including customs and shipping is around € 0.80/piece when ordered in quantities of 10.

-> [!TIP]
-> There are BMS boards with much higher specs at similar cost.
-It still makes a lot of sense to look into this module because of its size.
->
-> If your project does not require huge currents, then why waste precious space when you can get all the required battery protection in such a small form factor?

 ## Setup